mistupv/cauder/README.md

 ok
 ```

-ℹ️ This function will wait for the GUI to close before returning, which means the shell will be blocked.
+ℹ️ This function will wait for the CauDEr window to close before returning,
+which means the shell will be blocked.

 #### Like an application